Table of Contents

 The packaging your contact lenses comes in should be stamped with a date that tells you when the lenses should be replaced.
 The length of time a lens is considered viable can vary, depending on the lens type.

-Extended-wear lenses are infrequently prescribed, but if you have these lenses, you'll also need to replace them on a schedule the manufacturer sets.
-(Learn more)
+Extended-wear lenses are infrequently prescribed, but if you have these lenses, you will also need to replace them on a schedule the manufacturer sets.

 You might be tempted to push the timelines and wear your lenses longer than the manufacturer recommends.
 This is not wise.